venu0245/Linux/netwrk.md

   ```
   vim /etc/reslov.conf
   ```
-*  the file keeps the addresess the dns server to which client will be access conect for resloving hostname to ip's
+*  the file keeps the addresess the dns server to which client will be access connect for resloving hostname to ip's

 #### NMCLI (network manager command line interface)